 - 8 cloves garlic - minced

-- 3 tbsp fresh ginger - peeled and grated
+- 3 tablespoon fresh ginger - peeled and grated

-- 1 tbsp cumin seeds - (not ground cumin)
+- 1 tablespoon cumin seeds - (not ground cumin)

 - 1 cinnamon stick